paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-413-enforcement.md

 | 41302(e) | 46 App.:1710(f). |  |

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 substituted “conduct, agreement” for “conduct agreement”.

 2022—Subsec. (a).
 Pub.
 L. 117–146, § 11(a)(1), substituted “agreement, fee, or charge” for “or agreement”.

 Subsec. (b).
 Pub.
 L. 117–146, § 11(a)(2)(B), inserted “, fee, or charge” after “agreement”.